Updated: 12/25/2019 —

 The four of us had the place to ourselves and borrowed their laminated information sheets to guide us.
 (Those info sheets can be downloaded here.)

-After a school bus or two of children arrived who proceeded to loudly flood the ossuary, we took that as our sign to high-tail it outta there and to the cemetery which was equally as loud on account of all the coffin.
+After a school bus or two of children arrived and loudly flooded the ossuary, we took that as our sign to high-tail it outta there to the cemetery which was equally as loud on account of all the coffin.

 What?
 That was a good one!
 Throw me a bone here…